-As illustrated in Table 19, on page 75, SamTrans has a structural deficit that needs to be addressed.
+As illustrated in Table 19, on page 66, SamTrans has a structural deficit that needs to be addressed.
 The operating plan presented in this SRTP does not set forth a long-range, detailed plan for tackling the deficit, but it does include adjustments made since the last SRTP to address this problem.
 Staff and the Board, working within the guidance of the Strategic Plan, continue to focus on strategies to address the deficit and overall funding shortfalls in the long-term.
 A number of efforts have already been initiated, and an ongoing dialogue continues.

 SamTrans will be monitoring all of its services to ensure the most productive system possible.
-The District will continue to form partnerships such as those with employers who help fund shuttle services as well as explore and foster relationships to form innovative public-private partnerships to fund transit.
+The District will continue to form partnerships such as those with employers who help fund shuttle services as well as explore and foster relationships to form innovative publicprivate partnerships to fund transit.

-4.2.1.
-Fixed-route
+4.2.1 Fixed-route

 As of August 2016, the fixed-route bus system consists of 95 routes, with one route providing express service, 40 routes providing community service, and 34 routes connecting to the BART and/or Caltrain systems.
-These services are summarized in Section 1.5.
-No new major service changes are assumed over the SRTP plan period SamTrans will continue its ongoing review of transit services to identify opportunities for restructuring the delivery of Transportation to improve service, increase costefficiency, and be innovative.
+These services are summarized in Section 1.4.
+No new major service changes are assumed over the SRTP plan period.
+SamTrans will continue its ongoing review of transit services to identify opportunities for restructuring the delivery of Transportation to improve service, increase cost-efficiency, and be innovative.

-As discussed in Section 1.6.1, SamTrans has implemented the first in a two-series plan of fare increases.
-Overall, the changes including an across the board increase on adult passes, increasing the age for youth riders to 18 to align with the region's operators, and modifying the youth fares to align with the eligible discount fare category.
+As discussed in Section 1.5.1, SamTrans has implemented the first in a two-series plan of fare increases.
+Overall, the changes included an across the board increase on adult passes, increasing the age for youth riders to 18 to align with the region's operators, and modifying the youth fares to align with the eligible discount fare category.
 The operating plan reflects these fare increases, the first of which was implemented in January 2016 and the next planned for January 2019.
-Fare revenue increases of 10 percent are assumed every three years (2019, 2022, and 2025).
+Fare revenue increases of three percent are assumed every three years (2019, 2022, and 2025).
+In FY 2017, SamTrans is launching a comprehensive Fare Policy Study.